younes1616/wilaya-api/README.md

 > The Data Related To The States (Wilaya)

-* wilaya.json: The list of all the States (With all the Data, except Provinces).
+* `wilaya.json`: The list of all the States (With all the Data, except Provinces).
-* wilayaAr.json: The list of all the States names in Arabic.
+* `wilayaAr.json`: The list of all the States names in Arabic.
-* wilayaFr.json: The list of all the States names in French.
+* `wilayaFr.json`: The list of all the States names in French.
-* wilayaCode.json: The list of all the States codes.
+* `wilayaCode.json`: The list of all the States codes.
-* wilayaCodePost.json: The list of all the States poste codes.
+* `wilayaCodePost.json`: The list of all the States poste codes.
-* wilayaCodeTel.json: The list of all the States telephone codes.
+* `wilayaCodeTel.json`: The list of all the States telephone codes.

 > The Data Related To The Provinces (Baladiya)

-* baladiya.json: The list of all the Provinces (With all the Data).
+* `baladiya.json`: The list of all the Provinces (With all the Data).
-* baladiyaAr.json: The list of all the Provinces names in Arabic.
+* `baladiyaAr.json`: The list of all the Provinces names in Arabic.
-* baladiyaFr.json: The list of all the Provinces names in French.
+* `baladiyaFr.json`: The list of all the Provinces names in French.
-* baladiyaCode.json: The list of all the Provinces codes.
+* `baladiyaCode.json`: The list of all the Provinces codes.

 ### Sql Data

 > Tables Schemas

-* schema.sql: The Tables Schema for the Sql, MySql like databases.
+* `schema.sql`: The Tables Schema for the Sql, MySql like databases.
-* schema.sql: The Tables Schema for the Sqlite databases.
+* `schema.sql`: The Tables Schema for the Sqlite databases.

 > The Data

-* data.sql: A Data migration file, for inserting all the Data after creating the tables, it is for Sql, MySql like databases.
+* `data.sql`: A Data migration file, for inserting all the Data after creating the tables, it is for Sql, MySql like databases.
-* data.sqlite: The Sqlite Database, therefore it is portable, just copy paste it, and use it.
+* `data.sqlite`: The Sqlite Database, therefore it is portable, just copy paste it, and use it.

 ***Please check the files, for a better undertanding***